 - Clore, G. L. (2011).
 Thrilling thoughts: How changing your mind intensifies your emotions.
 In R. Arkin (Ed.)
 Most Underappreciated: 50 Prominent Social Psychologists Talk About Hidden Gems (pp. 67-71).
 New York: Oxford University Press.

 - Clore, G.L. & Robinson, M.D.
-(2012).
-Five new ideas about emotion and their implications for social-personality psychology.
-In K. Deaux & M. Snyder (Eds.)
-Oxford Handbook of Personality and Social Psychology (pp. 315-336).
-Oxford: Oxford University Press.
+(2018).
+Five questions about emotion: Implications for social-personality psychology in Kay Deaux and Mark Snyder (Eds.)
+Oxford handbook of personality and social psychology (2nd ed.).
+Oxford University Press.

 - Huntsinger, J. R. & Clore, G. L. (2011).
 Emotion and social metacognition.
 In, P. Briñol and K. DeMarree (Eds.), Social Metacognition (pp. 199-217).
 Psychology Press: New York.